256lights/zb-docs/getting-started.md

 However, zb has a standard library that can be fetched to provide tools for some common programming languages.
-In your editor, enter the following into a new file `zb.lua` in the same directory as `hello.c`:
+In your editor, enter the following into a new file `zb.lua` in the same directory as `hello.c`
+(we'll walk through this code in a moment):

 ```lua
 -- zb.lua